 Experts and top researchers in the areas of anti-aging and longevity are currently shouting from the rooftops the benefits of light therapy.
 Some even argue that how we use the different spectrums of light is just as important (on a cellular level) as what we eat.

-As mentioned in my last article, I am obsessed with light and the incredible benefits different spectrums have on our cells, skin, hormones, pain, and healing.
+As mentioned in my last article on red vs blue light, I am obsessed with light and the incredible benefits different spectrums have on our cells, skin, hormones, pain, and healing.

 I wanted to do this light therapy on my one-year-old so having a device in my home seemed like the only solution that would make it practical.